CCSI-Toolset/measurement-optimization/README.md

 - D-optimality MINLP results: `rotary_results/MILP_x_d_mip`, x in the range [1000, 2000, 3000, ..., 25000]

 #### Computational details

+The computational details are stored separately.

+For A-optimality LP and MILP problems, the `pickle` files store a numpy array of the solver time of each budget

+For D-optimality NLP and MINLP problems, the `pickle` files store a dictionary, where the keys are the budgets.
+An example is:

+nlp_time={1000: {"t": 0.01, "n": 10}, ..., "5000": {"t": 0.01, "n": 10}}

+For each budget, the value is a dictionary where the key `t` stores the solver time, `n` stores the number of iterations

 - A-optimality LP solver time: `rotary_time_lp`